KAIZN-io/Voy/README.md

 - Has your `requirements.txt` changed?
   1. Run `docker-compose build` to have Docker update the image with the new dependencies.
-  2. Recreate the running containers with `docker-compose up -d p`
+  2. Recreate the running containers with `docker-compose up -d voy`

 - Only changes in code?
   1. If you changed your static files run: `npm run build`
-  2. Gunicorn does not reload your code, so you need to restart your `p` service: `docker-compose restart p`
+  2. Gunicorn does not reload your code, so you need to restart your `voy` service: `docker-compose restart voy`

 ## Scheduled database backups
 The Docker setup also includes a container for creating scheduled backups of the database.
 Here is how to set them up: